thexmann/crypty/readme.md

 Language: Javascript

 ## CCTCrypty Class
-To use the CCTCrypty class, include the CCTCrypty.js in your NODEJS program or in your browser code.
+To use the CCTCrypty class, include the cctcrypty.js file in your NODEJS program or in your browser code.

 Usage example: